Fasckira/LotFP-Character-Gen-Playtest/README.md

 # LotFP-Character-Gen-Playtest

 The objective of this program is to create a quick character for the latest Lamentations of the Flame Princess playtest rule set.
+Please note this program is unofficial and has been done purely to assist in me learning Python3 - if it creates something that people can use afterwards, then excellent.

 Current Features: